aws-samples/aws-reinvent2018-keeping-secrets/README.md

 You will need an e-mail address.
 This e-mail address is used to configure WordPress, register a staging TLS/SSL certificate with LetsEncrypt, and to receive CloudTrail API events via Amazon SNS.

+### SSL Certificate Signed by Trusted CA

+You can generate a private key and Certificate Signing Request (CSR) and sign it with any of available Trusted CA. The Trusted certificate used in this demo is obtained from LetsEncrypt.

 ### Charges